Assign to Google Classroom

 "There are few teams we are prouder of having lost a debate to than the phenomenally intelligent and articulate team we faced this weekend," they wrote.
 "And we are incredibly thankful to Bard and the Eastern New York Correctional Facility for the work they do and for organizing this event."

 Against Harvard, the inmates were tasked with defending a position they opposed.
 They had to argue that public schools should be allowed to turn away students whose parents entered the U.S. illegally.
 The inmates brought up arguments that the Harvard team hadn't considered.
-Three students from Harvard's team responded.
-A panel of neutral judges declared the inmates victorious.
+Three students from Harvard's team responded and a panel of neutral judges declared the inmates victorious.

-"The fact that we won is nice.
-But it isn't the most important thing," Kenner said.
-He added that the club is meant to help students articulate what they've learned.
+"The fact that we won is nice, but it isn't the most important thing," said Kenner, adding that the club is meant to help students articulate what they've learned.

-Inmates can earn various degrees through the initiative.
-It is taught primarily by Bard faculty.
+Inmates can earn various degrees through the initiative, which is taught primarily by Bard faculty.
 About 15 percent of the all-male inmates at the Eastern New York Correctional Facility in Napanoch are enrolled.
 Graduates of the program have continued their studies at Yale and Columbia universities, Kenner said.

-While in prison, they learn without the help of the Internet.
-Instead, they rely on resources provided by the college.
+While in prison, they learn without the help of the Internet, relying instead on resources provided by the college.

 "They make the most of every opportunity they have," Kenner said.